 Sometimes the rainfly smells stronger than the tent and sometimes it smells less.
 Sometimes a super beefy tent bottom is the hardest part to offgas.
 It depends on the brand.

-Some who are trying to reduce exposure to chemical offgassing and flame retardants wash the tents to remove some of the treatments, but this also removes some of the waterproof coating.
-That can work if you have a good tarp over.
+Some who are trying to reduce exposure to chemical offgassing wash the tents to remove some of the treatments, but this also removes some of the waterproof coating.
+That can still work if you have a good tarp over.

 The more mesh you have the more airflow and the less exposure to offgassing.

-For stealth camping on patios and balconies of hotels or Airbnbs I have used a one-person tent like this, I also like this Tenton brand (I like that it comes with straps to strap it to a camping cot below to raise it up).
+For stealth camping on patios and balconies of hotels or Airbnbs I have used a one-person tent like this Winterial brand.
+I also like this Tenton brand (I like that it comes with straps to strap it to a camping cot below to raise it up).

 You can also look for tents called bevy tents.

-I have tried just a mat with a mosquito net over it, and I have also just strung up the just the rain fly (with no tent) over a camping cot and Thermarest if there are no bugs.
+I have tried just a mat with a mosquito net over it (this one is not treated with pesticides), and I have also just strung up the just the rain fly (with no tent) over a camping cot and Thermarest if there are no bugs.

 Otherwise, you can cut out the bottom.
 Never put a tent with a bottom right over outdoor tiles, bricks or concrete for long, you will have a recipe for mold fast.